idlist/rewl-tasks/README.md

 - [undefined](https://github.com/undefined-moe) gave the code with spread syntax (which is also what I used in my code before).
 - [YiJie](https://github.com/NWYLZW) gave the code using `concat`.
 - [Shigma](https://github.com/shigma) provided brilliant TypeScript typings to this module (which itself is quite tricky as we spent nearly a whole night to find out how to give it types before he showed us the answer with ease).

+## About `@rewl`

+`@rewl` (stands for "`re`inventing the `w`hee`l`") is a personal package scope of me and what I do under the scope is quite literal.
+I believe that there should be other existing module(s) that do (or do far more better than) what I'm coding, but for one reason or another, I decided to reinvent the wheel again.
+Although most of time it's because I want to write a version of mine or I'm... just having fun. \_(:з」∠)\_

 ## License